CodeMoraa/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# Learning Pointers, arrays and strings in C
+C - More pointers, arrays and strings